 Professional actors perform a 50 minute adaptation of a Shakespeare play, followed by a talkback.
-This season we are doing A Midsummer Night’s Dream.
+In 2023 we will be touring Julius Caesar.
 After the performance, students engage directly with the text in an interactive workshop with the actors and creative team.
 In these workshops, students practice effective communication, creative collaboration, rhetoric, and critical analysis.
 The program also comes with a comprehensive Resource Guide filled with information and resources about the play we are focusing on.
 Directors Lab puts Shakespeare’s language into the hands and mouths of the students, empowering them to be the artists, directors, and ensemble with the power to interpret the text and produce meaning.

 “Portland Stage was able to bring Shakespeare to life for my students and provide them with an entry point into a challenging text and language.
 The actors and staff brought a high level of professionalism and talent, and a unique ability to relate to, engage, and work with students to enhance their understanding of performance and text.”